salamituns/AI_Coding/M4_Feature_Eng/02. Data Cleaning/Exercise.md

 ### ❓ Missing values

 1. What is the missing datatype used in pandas?
+Answer: There are generally three data types:
+.
+Numerical e.g:- income, age
+.
+Categorical e.g:- Gender, Nationality
+.
+Ordinal e.g:- Low, medium, High

+Models can only handle numeric features
+Pandas will recognize empty cells, constants (0, -1, 99, 999) and NA types, etc. as missing values

 2. How to replace all occurences of the value 9999 to missing in pandas?
+Answer: from Sklearn import SimpleImputer , strategy set at 'constant', sklearn.impute.SimpleImputer(missing_values=999, strategy='constant', fill_value=missing)

 3. How to get the absolute number of missings for each variable in pandas?
+Answer:for variable x;
+    absolute number is missing is given by;  x.isnull().sum()

 4. How to get the percentage of missings for each variable in pandas?
+Answer: for variable x;
+        x.isnull().sum() / len(x)

 5. How to drop rows with missing values?
+Answer: df = df.dropna(axis=0)

 6. How to drop variables with missing values?
+Answer: df.dropna(axis = 'columns')

 7. What is the univariate imputation method in sklearn?
+Answer: Univariate imputation method in sklearn tries to reconstruct the feature by imputing only non-missing values in that feature.
+This is achieved through calc and imputing: means, median, most_frequent or constant values into the missing columns.
+(SimpleImputer).

 8. What is the multivariate imputation method in sklearn?
+Answer: The multivariate imputation method in sklearn uses the entire set of the available feature dimensions to estimate the missing values. (impute.IterativeImputer)
+It does so by modeling each feature with missing values as a function of other features, and uses that estimate for imputation.
+It does so in an iterated round-robin fashion: at each step, a feature column is designated as output y and the other feature columns are treated as inputs X. A regressor is fit on (X, y) for known y.
+Then, the regressor is used to predict the missing values of y.
+This is done for each feature in an iterative fashion, and then is repeated for max_iter imputation rounds.
+The results of the final imputation round are returned.

 9. What is the best univariate imputation method to categorical variables?
 (Explain why)
+Answer: impute.SimpleImputer(strategy='constant')

 10. What is the best univariate imputation method to numerical variables?
 (Explain why)
+Answer: impute.SimpleImputer(strategy='median')
+    Because the median is a better representation of data distribution within a feature than its mean.

 ### 🔎 Outliers

 1. What is an outlier?
+Answer: An outlier is an observation that deviates drastically from other observations in a dataset

 2. What is a simple method to detect and deal with outliers of a numerical variable?
 3. What is novelty detection?
 4. Name 4 advanced methods of outlier detection in sklearn.